Mexico Invest Free shortlist

 Missing CFDI on improvementsZero cost basis at ISR saleRegister invoices with SAT early

-Local market context and due diligence notes
+What should buyers verify on local market context and due diligence notes?

 Foreign buyers often underestimate how much municipality rules differ inside Quintana Roo.
 Predial notices, STR registration, and HOA enforcement can change between adjacent blocks even when headline prices look similar.
 Before you treat a listing as comparable, confirm the same ownership structure (fideicomiso vs direct escritura), the same HOA fee band, and whether the unit is legally rentable on platforms you plan to use.